Idrinth/phpunit-test-generator/README.md

 ## How does it work?

-The composer.json at the word-dir(or the supplied dir) will pe parsed for namespaces(psr 0 and 4), the folders targeted by none-dev namespaces will be searched for classes and test classes will be generated in the appropriate developement-autoloading-folder.
+The composer.json at the working directory(or the supplied dir) will pe parsed for namespaces(psr 0 and 4), the folders targeted by none-dev namespaces will be searched for classes and test classes will be generated in the appropriate developement-autoloading-folder.
 To determine the testing class to be used, the phpunit dev-dependency is parsed, so you need to supply a constraint to make the generation work.

 ## Generated Test - Example